 Students who have earned a bachelor's degree at an accredited, domestic American university or college and desire a second bachelor's degree reflecting in-depth study in a discipline other than that of their first degree may enroll upon completion of application requirements.
 Courses from a previous degree will be evaluated on a course by course basis and may be used to fulfill graduation requirements.
 Students must meet all Juniata graduation requirements, fulfill the department requirements within the new discipline, and observe the College residency requirement.
 International students who desire a second degree will be evaluated individually for their candidacy.
 For further information, contact the Enrollment Center.

 Senior Citizens Program

 Citizens who are 60 years of age or older may take courses on a part-time basis.

 Juniata continues to support what was previously known as Dual Enrollment for high school students in our non-degree visiting student program for Huntingdon County and the surrounding area.
-In the interest of promoting a positive post secondary experience, students who are a junior or senior in high school can study a course per semester (maximum of 4) with supporting signatures from their guidance counselors and/or instructional supervisor.
-Please note that the student must demonstrate a readiness based on the student’s ability to be successful.
+In the interest of promoting a positive post secondary experience, eligible high school juniors and seniors may take one course per semester (maximum of 4) with approval from their high school guidance counselors or instructional supervisor.
+Student eligibility and readiness for college-level course work is determined by the high school guidance counselor or instructional supervisor.

 Master's Programs at Juniata